 In the UK, the Financial Conduct Authority (FCA) have consulted on tightening the controls around leverage, but have not yet enforced any changes.
 Traders in the UK could still be taking advantage of the fact that they can trade on margin, which means that they are able to magnify their exposure to currency movements using relatively small deposits.
-As over 50% of online traders in the UK earn a salary of less than £35,000, this can be particularly appealing.
+As over 50% of online of less than GBP 35,000, this can be particularly appealing.

-Although, the German regulator (BaFin) have only implemented changes around negative balance protection, so this does not explain why their volumes of online traders are only just over half of those in the UK.
+Although the German regulator (BaFin) has only implemented changes around negative balance protection, so this does not explain why their volumes of online traders are only just over half of those in the UK.